-Tisha B’Av—the 9th of Av that falls on the eve of July 29th until sunset July 30th in 2020—is a sorrowful day on the Hebrew calendar.
+Tisha B’Av, which is the 9th of Av—that falls from sunset to sunset from July 17 – 18, 2021 —is a sorrowful day on the Hebrew calendar.
 Both of Israel’s Temples to Jehovah were destroyed on this date, the first in 586 B.C. and the second in A.D.
 70. Other tragedies have also befallen the Jewish people on Tisha B’Av.

 Despite the tragic events in Jewish history, the mourning associated with Tisha B’Av will not continue indefinitely.
-Some 2700 years ago, the prophet Isaiah relayed an endtimes message to Israel with a Messianic prophecy.
+Some 2700 years ago, Isaiah relayed an endtimes message to Israel with a Messianic prophecy.

 “The Spirit of the Lord God is upon Me,

 He has sent Me to heal the brokenhearted,